10 Reasons Why Teddy Bear Vine is Dying and How to Revive It

 Teddy Bear Vine which is known by the botanical names Cyanotis kewensis and Cyanotis beddomei is a relative of Cyanotis somaliensis (Pussy Ears Vine) which bears larger leaves with pale grey hairs.

-Teddy Bear Vine prospers in bright, indirect light with some morning sunshine, average warmth of 15-270C, moderate humidity and moderately moist, fertile, succulents mix coupled with regular feeding during the growing season.
+Teddy Bear Vine prospers in bright indirect light with 4-6 hours of morning or late afternoon sunshine, average warmth of 15-270C, humidity of 50-55% and moderately moist, fertile, succulents mix coupled with regular feeding during the growing season.
 Learn more on how to grow and care for Teddy Bear Vine (Cyanotis kewensis).

-If you fail to provide the right growing conditions, your Teddy Bear Vine may begin to die.
+If you fail to provide the right growing conditions, the plant may begin to die.
 Herebelow are 10 reasons why a Teddy Bear Vine may die and how to fix them.

 Teddy Bear Vine, Cyanotis kewensis

-10 Reasons Why Teddy Bear Vine is Dying and Solutions
+10 Reasons Why Teddy Bear Vine is Dying & Solutions

 1. Root-rot disease